Silver $29.50 Gold $2628.10 Platinum $928.00 Palladium $909.00 Copper $0.26 Active: 584

 THE ART OF DESCRIPTION

-When grading items, one should remember the goal: to paint an accurate picture in the mind of the potential buyer of what to expect upon receipt of the item.
-Of course, a picture is worth a thousand words, and often a seller can include high-quality images to help describe the poster, but too frequently an image does not clearly show all flaws.
+Of course, a picture is worth a thousand words, and a seller should always include high-quality images, but too frequently an image does not clearly show all flaws.
 This is when a good grading description becomes invaluable.
 The buyer relies on the seller's honesty and accuracy in disclosure.
 It is therefore incumbent upon the seller to do the best job possible.

 This being said, writing grade descriptions is more of an art than a science.
-One can be too brief, or too comprehensive, with equally bad effect.
+One can be too brief or too comprehensive, with equally bad effect.
 If too brief, the reader has an eerie feeling of uncertainty which causes a decision not to buy.
-Too much detail, and the opposite can happen: the buyer imagines the accumulation of flaws in the description of every tiny flaw and pictures an item that is in horrible shape, when truly this is not the case.
+Too much detail, and the opposite can happen: the buyer imagines the accumulation of flaws in the description of every tiny flaw and pictures an item that is in horrible shape, when actually this is not the case.
 Particularly in the higher grades, all flaws should be described (C8 or higher) in detail.
 Any obtrusive flaws should always be described, regardless of the grade.

 MINT 10.0 (M 10.0) (C10)